-The patient harvesting approach that remained our company's primary focus during 2018 paid off, even if more mature portfolios such as Castle's tend to have less upside potential compared to younger portfolios.
-Although Castle realised a distribution-adjusted NAV per share increase of 5.3 per cent in 2018 to USD 17.96 by the end of 2018, the Company's share price closed the year at CHF 16.20 per share, representing a decrease of 9.5 per cent versus year-end 2017 and a discount to NAV of 8.4 per cent.
+The patient harvesting approach that remained our company's primary focus during 2018 paid off, even if more mature portfolios such as Castle's tend to have less upside potential versus younger portfolios.
+Despite this background Castle realised a distribution-adjusted NAV per share increase of 0.9 per cent in 2019 to USD 14.97 by the end of 2019.
+The Company's share price closed the year at CHF 13.75 per share representing a discount to NAV of 5.1 per cent versus a discount of 8.4 per cent at the end of 2018.
 The investment manager's report below outlines the performance drivers in more detail.